iyyappan16/here_aws/devrel-workshops/aws-serverless/web-application/6_HERE_Lambda_Extension/README.md

    ![Deploy SAR Screenshot](../6_HERE_Lambda_Extension/Routing_images/Here_Credentials_3.png)

 1. Save your HERE Location Services API app_id & app_code.
-Next, we will use this credentials to deploy the function.
+Next, we will use these credentials to deploy the function.

 1. Go back to the function deployment page.